16 Fun Activities for Seniors and Elderly Patients

 Trivial Pursuit

 Trivial Pursuit is a trivial board game about general knowledge and popular culture.
-It challenges not only one’s memory strength as it also useful in enriching one’s knowledge.
+It challenges not only one’s memory strength, it is also useful in enriching one’s knowledge.
 It is good for two to six players.
-The game is composed of a board, question cards, playing pieces, category wedges and a box.
+The game is composed of a board, question cards, playing pieces, category wedges, and a box.

 Reminiscing

 Reminiscing is a trivia game composed of 1200 nostalgic trivia questions from six different decades.
 It is good for two to four players.
-It also consists of a board, two dices, eight scoring pegs and 6,000 memory jogging cues.
+It also consists of a board, two dice, eight scoring pegs, and 6,000 memory jogging cues.

 fun activities for seniors reminiscing